“I do not seek applause, nor to amuse the people, I want to convince them.” —Abraham Lincoln

 2010 Virtual Book Signing™ at Abraham Lincoln Book Shop in Chicago:

 Dan Weinberg (The Abraham Lincoln Bookstore): “You’re finding Lincoln, then, as an exemplar of oratory, as a teaching tool.
 Is this a how to book?”

 David Hirsch: “It’s definitely a how to book, it's a detective story, but it has application, I think, to every human being, not only people who want to argue persuasively, but people who want, who need, and we all do, to detect when someone is cheating in their argument.”

-This page includes experiences of attorneys applying Abraham Lincoln’s techniques to the practice of law, according to the logical persuasive discoveries revealed in Abraham Lincoln and the Structure of Reason.
+Attorneys applying Abraham Lincoln’s techniques to the practice of law, according to the logical persuasive discoveries revealed in Abraham Lincoln and the Structure of Reason: